Understanding the Difference Between Electrified and Electric

 Unlike BEVs which take some time to replenish, a hydrogen fuel cell vehicle has a tank like your current car that can be refilled in 3 to 5 minutes.
 And it also more closely mimics the range of an internal combustion engine vehicle allowing 300 to 400 miles per tank.

-A fuel cell must also breathe air, and Garrett is already providing auto makers with technology solutions to reduce the size and increase the efficiency of the hydrogen fuel cell stack.
-Our two-stage electrical compressor first launched in 2016 with Honda on its Clarity Fuel Cell vehicle.
+A fuel cell must also breathe air, and Garrett is already providing automakers with technology solutions to reduce the size and increase the efficiency of the hydrogen fuel cell stack.
+Our two-stage electrical compressor was first launched in 2016 with Honda on its Clarity Fuel Cell vehicle.
 It is the most advanced technology in this space, running high-speed electric motors and power electronics.
 Per Garrett’s mission statement to serve the unmet needs of the industry, it also has technologies that are differentiated from any other available solution in the industry like air foil bearings.
-This design eliminates any oil in the compressor and associated risk of contamination for the fuel cell.
+This design eliminates any oil in the compressor and the associated risk of contamination for the fuel cell.

 Today, Garrett is engaged in more than 10 OEM projects to develop electric compressors for hydrogen fuel cell vehicles.
-Industry development also requires governments’ support.
+Industry development also requires government support.
 After China’s financial subsidies for new energy vehicles completely disappear in 2020, fuel cell vehicles will become the only new energy vehicle technology routes that receive subsidies.

 As governments invest in hydrogenation station facilities, the situation of effective hydrogen supply will rapidly improve.
 We already see this happening in China, where hydrogen energy and fuel cell technology is included in the government’s 13th Five-Year National Science and Technology Innovation Plan which aims to develop leading technologies for China’s industrial development revolution.